 - Her Majesty, Queen Elizabeth II during her visit to Yellowknife in 1994;

 - Her Majesty, Queen Margrethe II, the Queen of Denmark, when Greenland celebrated home rule in 1978;

-- His Royal Highness, Prince Charles, the Prince of Wales, at the opening of the Prince of Wales Northern Heritage Centre in Yellowknife in 1978; and
+- His Royal Highness, Charles, the Prince of Wales, at the opening of the Prince of Wales Northern Heritage Centre in Yellowknife in 1978;

-- Their Royal Highnesses, the Duke and Duchess of Cambridge, during their visit to Yellowknife in 2012.
+- Their Royal Highnesses, the Duke and Duchess of Cambridge, during their visit to Yellowknife in 2012; and

 The Northwest Territorial Pipe Band plays frequently at community events.
 Although a recreational pipe band, it has played in competitions, most recently in Red Deer and Ellersley, AB in June 2003.
 Some of its members play in competitions on their own, most recently in Kamloops, British Columbia in 2015.

 The Northwest Territorial Pipe Band offers lessons for beginners in piping and in drumming, starting in September or October each year. and running until the end of June.
 We also welcome people who are already pipers and drummers -- even if you are a bit out of practice!